What is an Allergy?

 On examination, he had typical allergic facial features with allergic rings around the eyes, Dennie Morgan folds under the eyes, a long face with mouth breathing and the nasal membranes were swollen.
 There was eczema on his legs and arms and his chest examination revealed slight wheezing.

 We performed an exercise test and triggered asthma, which was reversed by inhaled salbutamol.
 He had inhalant Skin scratch tests and a food allergy screen.
 These showed Cat and egg allergy.
-His nasal cell smear showed sheets of allergy cells.
-The Blood Count confirmed allergy and the Chest xray revealed asthmatic lung changes – all confirming allergic asthma and allergic rhinitis with co-existent eczema and egg allergy.
+His nasal cell smear showed sheets of allergy cells (Eosinophils).
+The Blood Count confirmed allergy (also Eosinophils) and the Chest xray revealed asthmatic lung hyperinflation changes – all confirming allergic asthma and allergic rhinitis with co-existent eczema and egg allergy.

 By withdrawing egg from the diet and removing the cat from the home, symptoms dramatically improved.
-Now Kevin only occasionally needs his inhaler before sport or if he picks up a viral illness.
+Now Byron only occasionally needs his reliever inhaler before sport or if he picks up the Common Cold or a viral illness.
+Byron is likely to outgrow his egg allergy by age 7 years.

-This illustrates how essential it is to identify the causative agent in the case of anaphylaxis – we tend to use RAST tests as skin prick tests with nuts have a very small risk of inducing anaphylaxis.
-We did a nut mix food screen which was positive and on individual UniCAP RAST tests she had strong IgE reactions to Brazil nut and Peanut.
+This illustrates how essential it is to identify the causative agent in the case of anaphylaxis – we tend to use RAST tests or skin prick tests for diagnosing allergy to nuts (one can be allergy to one individual nut only or many nuts).
+We did a nut mix food screen which was positive and on individual UniCAP RAST tests she had strong IgE reactions to Cashew nut and Peanut.
 We immediately referred her for dietetic advice on nut avoidance, and food label reading she had a Medic Alert bracelet issued, and carries an Epipen auto injector with a spare at home and school together with Piriton and Prednisilone tablets on hand.

-Rachel has had no further reactions and now leads a full and happy life, knowing what to avoid.
+Victoria has had no further reactions and now leads a full and happy life, knowing what to avoid.
+However she is unlikely to outgrow the nut allergy.

-The final patient is Ann aged 26 years who presents to the allergy clinic with a 2 year history of fatigue, bloating, weight gain, dizziness and headaches.
+The final patient is Marion aged 27 years who presents to the allergy clinic with a 2 year history of fatigue, bloating, weight gain, dizziness and headaches.

 We did a food skin test screen, which includes wheat, and this was negative.
 A specific skin test to Yeast was also negative.
 We confirmed this on blood testing.
 Her Total IgE level was in the low normal range.
-Sugar is not a common allergen.
-Therefore there seemed to be no strong allergic component to her symptoms – we checked her thyroid function, which showed gross underactivity and Hypothyroidism.
+Sugar is not a common allergen as to be an allergen, there must be a protein component.
+Therefore there seemed to be no strong allergic trigger for her symptoms – we checked Marion’s thyroid function, which showed gross underactivity and Hypothyroidism.

 Copyright Dr Adrian Morris